 Healthcare in South Korea is modern and efficient.
-Both Western and Eastern medical practitioners and medicines are available, and are covered under the government’s National Health Insurance (NHI).
+Western and Eastern medical practitioners and medicines are available and covered under the government’s National Health Insurance (NHI).

 Doctors, dentists, dermatologists and other specialists in South Korea are all affordable and readily available, as are general healthcare products and pharmaceutical drugs.
 Most hospitals and doctors have some English-speaking staff members, but it’s sometimes advisable to bring along a Korean-speaking friend, particularly in smaller towns and cities.

 Medical facilities are of a high standard in South Korea, especially in Seoul.
-City hospitals will almost always have an English-speaking doctor on staff, although support and technical staff are less likely to speak English.
+Major city hospitals will almost always have English-speaking doctors on staff, although support and technical staff are less likely to speak English.

-Hospitals are often well equipped and modern looking, but expats can expect long waiting times, even for emergency treatment.
-Expats can also visit one of several 'international clinics' affiliated with certain hospitals.
-These are staffed by doctors who have studied abroad and generally speak English, but they are more costly.
+Hospitals are well equipped and modern.
+Expats can also visit ‘international clinics’ affiliated with certain hospitals.
+These are staffed by doctors who have studied abroad and generally speak English, although they typically charge higher consultation fees.

 Medicine and pharmacies in South Korea

-Pharmacies are plentiful and both Western and Eastern medicines are available in abundance.
+Pharmacies are plentiful, and both Western and Eastern medicines are available in abundance.
 They are usually located near hospitals, as hospitals in Korea are not permitted to dispense prescription medication.
-Although 24-hour pharmacies are rare, many pharmacies are open from 7am to 11pm everyday.
+Most pharmacies operate from 9am to 6pm or 7pm on weekdays and shorter hours on Saturdays, with many closed on Sundays.
+While 24-hour pharmacies are rare, some late-night pharmacies in major cities extend their hours until 1am.

 Expats who have enrolled in South Korea’s NHI programme will be able to get prescription medication at a heavily subsidised rate.